Mfg News: Chiesi, GSK, Sanofi & More

 Under existing agreements, CSL Seqirus, Sanofi, and GSK will fill–finish additional doses of their influenza A(H5) vaccines from bulk storage into ready-to-use vials or prefilled syringes so that vaccine will be ready to distribute if needed.
 The companies also will manufacture additional bulk influenza antigen, which is the component of vaccines that stimulates an immune response, from seed stocks that are well matched to circulating strains.

-In addition, Sanofi will preserve a continuous domestic egg supply so that the company is ready to manufacture egg-based influenza vaccine, such as H5 influenza vaccine, at any time of the year.
+In addition, Sanofi will preserve a continuous domestic egg supply so that the company is ready to manufacture egg-based influenza vaccines, such as the H5 influenza vaccine, at any time of the year.
 BARDA has worked with Sanofi since 2006 to ensure the ongoing capability to produce egg-based pandemic influenza vaccines year-round.

 Separately, BARDA is providing $121.4 million to CSL Seqirus for general pandemic influenza preparedness and vendor managed inventory of additional adjuvant of the company’s H5 influenza vaccine.